Rambling retirees trade homes for boats, RVs, sofas

 A used boat for a couple, plus room for guests, will cost $50,000 to $250,000, Morton says.
 The same boat new ranges from $200,000 to $1 million, and amenities can include dishwashers, garbage compactors, a full kitchen and even a hot tub.

 Morton, 51, is semi-retired and lives on a houseboat six months out of the year in Montreal, Canada.
 (He also travels in an RV and has an apartment.)
-His major annual costs are insurance ($2,000 for a $200,000 boat) and docking ($3,000 and up).
+His major annual costs are insurance and docking.

 Morton, who’s saving thousands of dollars annually compared to a land-based life with a mortgage, plans to live on a houseboat as long as he’s able.